the-events-calendar/tribe-common/readme.txt

 * Fix - Ensure the Classic Editor "forget" parameter overrides all else when loading the editor w/Classic Editor active.
 [TEC-4287]
 * Fix - Do not autoload options used to save batched data.
 [EA-427]
 * Fix - Update bootstrap logic to make sure Common will correctly load completely in the context of plugin activations requests.
 [TEC-4338]
+* Language - 1 new strings added, 29 updated, 1 fuzzied, and 2 obsoleted.

 = [4.14.16] 2022-03-15 =